astudyber/AURA-Framework/README.md

 ##  :hourglass: Environment

 * We use python==3.10 and pytorch >= 2.5.1  with CUDA version 12.4
-* Running in a NVIDIA GeForce RTX 3080 GPU
+* Training with NVIDIA GeForce RTX 3080 GPU is sufficient.
 * Create environment:

 ```python